Bitfertig/blade-compiler.nodejs/README.md

 var bladeCompiler = require('@bitfertig/blade-compiler.nodejs');
 ```

-Then you can use the package like so:
+Then you can use the package:
 ```js
 var compiledHTML = bladeCompiler({ folder: './src', file: '/index' });
 ```